-Once you have waxed your surfboard, attached the coil-leash, and found a great place to surf, it’s time to go in..
+Once you have waxed your surfboard, attached the leash and found a great place to surf, it’s time to go in.

-- Find a rip-current or a place where the waves are not breaking as consistently which would allow you to paddle to the line-up
+- Find a rip-current or a place where the waves are not breaking as consistently.
+This helps you to paddle to the line-up more easily.

-- Walk into knee-deep water, holding the surfboard by your side
+- Walk into knee-deep water, holding the surfboard by your side, horizontally to the water.

-- When it’s getting harder to walk, jump on the surfboard and start paddling towards the line-up, where are starting to break
+- When it’s getting harder to walk against the incoming waves, jump on the surfboard and start paddling towards the line-up.

 5. The line-up